Latest Travel Updates

 The new rule will come into effect from April 1st, 2023.
 The trekkers who get the permits and start the trek before April 1st will not require a guide.
 But they'll need to have entered the trekking area before April 1st.

 All the treks need to comply with the new rule.
-You can contact a trekking agency in Nepal for the guide to accompany you in bikes.
+You can contact a trekking agency in Nepal for the guide to accompany you in mountain bikes.

 Trekking Agencies in Nepal